Frost Summer Experience

 3:30 - 5:00: Orchestra / Piano Duet

-Tuition Includes: Program Instruction and performance, daily lunch, and program shirt.
+Tuition includes program instruction and performance, daily lunch, and a program shirt.
 Program tuition does not include: on campus housing and commuter parking.

-Note: Camp tuition does not include the Acceptd Application fee of $50.00.
+Note: Camp tuition does not include the initial application fee of $50.00.

-On Campus summer housing will be available for non-local program participants.
+On-campus summer housing will be available for non-local participants in the program.

 Students electing to add housing will need to indicate it on the application when asked.
 More information will be posted on the website once the University Housing Office finalizes all logistics for the new summer sessions.
 Any questions should be directed to: frostsummerprograms@miami.edu.